Meatless Monday: Pumpkin mac and cheese

 4 large sage leaves, minced (or ½ tsp of dried sage)

-4 oz stale bread cubes
+4 oz stale bread, cut into small cubes

 1 cup finely chopped kale

-2 oz gruyere
+3-4 oz shredded gruyere

 Preheat the oven to 400.
 While the oven is heating, clean the squash by cutting each log in half, scooping out the seeds and pulp in the center, and placing cut-side down on a parchment-lined baking sheet.

-Roast the squash for 15 minutes, or until a fork can just pierce the outside of the squash (the squash will continue to cook, so don’t look for full fork tenderness and you don’t want overdone squash because it could fall apart).
+Roast the squash for 15 minutes, or until a fork can just pierce the outside of the squash (the squash will continue to cook, so don’t look for full fork tenderness).

-Remove from the oven and carefully flip over being mindful of the steam.
-Scoop equal amounts of filling into the centers.
-Top with grated gruyere and place back in the oven for 10 minutes or until the cheese is brown and melted.
+Remove the squash from the oven and carefully flip over with tongs or a spatula being mindful of the steam.
+Scoop equal amounts of filling into the centers** and push down lightly.
+Top generously with grated gruyere and place back in the oven for 10 minutes or until the cheese is brown and melted.

 IMG_6362.jpg